craftcms/docs/docs/commerce/3.x/sales.md

 Setting up sales allows a store owner to set up promotional discounts on products that apply dynamically based on conditions.

-A sale differs from a discount, in that it is applied *before* the item is added to the cart, whereas a discount applies only when the item is in the cart or a coupon code is applied to the cart.
+A sale differs from a discount, in that it is applied _before_ the item is added to the cart, whereas a discount applies only when the item is in the cart or a coupon code is applied to the cart.

 You would typically list the price of the item in the store by its sale price.
 If no sales apply to the current product, the sale price would be equal to the regular price.

-Sales are ordered in the Control Panel, and the system always runs through each sale in order when determining the `salePrice` of the purchasable.
+Sales are ordered in the control panel, and the system always runs through each sale in order when determining the `salePrice` of the purchasable.

 ## Conditions